Director of Parent Engagement & Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

 Alpha doesn't avoid standardized testing.
 We embrace it.
-If you're seeking a school that sidesteps rigor or dilutes expectations, this isn't the right fit.
-But if you believe in establishing high standards—and supporting every student in meeting them—begin here.
+If you seek a school that sidesteps rigor or dilutes expectations, don't apply.
+But if you believe in setting high standards—and enabling every student to meet them—start here.

 👉 Watch MacKenzie explain (3 min)